Ahuntsic: 21st century

 The 21st century is seeing more and more people moving into Ahuntsic.
 Attracting them to the area is its central location on the Island of Montreal, its easy access to Metro and train stations, its proximity to Jean Talon Market and Little Italy, and its convenient access to shopping areas like Rockland Center, Promenade Fleury (a grouping of 250 businesses and companies), and Marché Central (a large outdoor mall with many shops and restaurants), to major Montreal highways, as well as to Laval.

-It is a very green neighborhood, boasting access to many parks and to the beautiful L'Île-de-la-Visitation Nature Park.
-Along with the revitalization of Ahuntsic Park, the area is increasingly more popular and is home to many families and young professionals.
+The neighborhood is in close proximity to many parks, including L'Île-de-la-Visitation Nature Park and Ahuntsic Park.

 Many students also enjoy living in this area, as it has easy access to the universities and to the Collège Ahuntsic, by both public transport and by its many bicycle lanes.
 This in turn, along with the new Université de Montréal campus in the neighboring Park Extension, and coupled with new construction, has caused gentrification to the area gradually and steadily since around 2010.